What is sensorineural hearing loss?

 - abnormal tissue growth or tumors

-Hearing loss may be noticed upon awakening in the morning.
-Some people become aware of it when they use earphones or hold a phone to the deaf ear.
-Hearing loss is sometimes preceded by a loud popping sound.
+Approximately nine out of 10 people with SSHL experience hearing loss in only one ear.
+You may notice hearing loss right after you wake up in the morning.
+You may also become aware of it when you use headphones or hold a phone to your affected ear.
+Sudden hearing loss is sometimes preceded by a loud popping sound.
+Other symptoms include:

 - trouble following group conversations

 - inability to hear well when there’s a lot of background noise